UK Native Plant Garden | British Wildflower & Wildlife Gardens

 Sun: Part shade to dappled sunlight

-Water: Moderate - prefers cool, moist conditions
+Water: Moderate — prefers cool, consistently moist conditions

 Hawthorn